Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

-- **Deep explanation:** Compared to RN-style bridges, Flutter paints pixels itself; compared to Kotlin Multiplatform, Flutter standardizes UI as well as logic (different trade-off).
+- **In plain words:** Compared to RN-style bridges, Flutter paints pixels itself; compared to Kotlin Multiplatform, Flutter standardizes UI as well as logic (different trade-off).
-- **Trade-offs:** Less reliance on OEM widgets → different accessibility/integration considerations.
+- **What to watch for:** Less reliance on OEM widgets → different accessibility/integration considerations.
-- **Real-world example:** Brand-identical experiences across platforms.
+- **Example:** Brand-identical experiences across platforms.

 ### Key takeaway